 Manual time tracking is a constant admin headache.
-Workers have to remember to track their time or physically deliver it.
-Backoffice admins have to constantly track workers down or spend tedious time re-entering time into an accounting or payroll system.
+Workers have to remember to track their time and physically deliver it.
+Back office admins have to constantly track workers down or spend tedious time re-entering data into an accounting or payroll system.

-It’s an inefficient process for critical data about your workers.
-It makes it hard to track your crew’s productivity and its impact on profitability.
+It’s an inefficient process for a critical process.
+It makes it hard to get pay stubs out on time and track your crew’s productivity and its impact on profitability.